Metro Manila Subway: Development

+In 2015, the National Economic and Development Authority approved the construction of the Makati-Pasay-Taguig Mass Transit System Loop Line 5 (MTSL Line 5), which would have been a 20 km underground railway from BGC to Taft Avenue, as identified in the JICA study.
+Despite the fact that the route is 11 km long, it passes through the central business districts.
+The project was to be funded through the public-private partnership scheme, but after former President Benigno Aquino III stepped down from office, the project stalled and was revived again by his successor, Rodrigo Duterte.
+In January 2017, JICA was keen on developing a MTSL project, and in the same year, the Metro Manila Subway (then known as the Mega Manila Subway) was launched and included in the administration's Build!
+Build!
+Build! program.

+In August of that year, JICA published the preparatory survey for the project, which means the alignment would have run 25 km from Quirino Highway to FTI along C-5.
+The alignment did not have a route to NAIA before it was revised.

-The development of the project was approved by the Investment Coordination Committee (ICC) board of the National Economic and Development Authority on September 6, 2017, subject to secondary approval by the NEDA Board.
-The development was approved by the NEDA Board headed by President Rodrigo Duterte six days later.
+The development of the project was approved by the Investment Coordination Committee (ICC) board of the National Economic and Development Authority on September 6, subject to secondary approval by the NEDA Board.
+The development was approved by the NEDA Board headed by President Duterte six days later.
 On March 16, 2018, the Philippine and Japanese governments signed a loan agreement for the subway.
-The first tranche of the official development assistance from the Japan International Cooperation Agency amounted to ¥104.5 billion (₱51.3 billion).
-The second tranche of the loan, signed on February 10, 2022, amounted to ¥253.3 billion (₱55.37 billion).
+The first tranche of the official development assistance from JICA amounted to ¥104.5 billion (₱51.3 billion).
+The second tranche of the loan, signed on February 10, 2022, amounted to ¥253.3 billion (₱112.1 billion).
+On March 26, 2024, the third tranche of the loan was signed, amounting to ¥150 billion (₱55.37 billion).